-In meeting these challenges, it is important to seek partnerships with other agencies, groups and senior government.
-It will also require ongoing support for the Heritage Conservation Program and its incentive programs, as presented by four local area directions with associated policies to be implemented.
+In meeting these challenges, it is important to seek partnership with other agencies, groups and senior government.
+It will also require ongoing support for the Heritage Conservation Program and its incentive programs, as presented by four Local Area directions with associated policies to be implemented (see diagram below).